weichi21/weichi21/README.md

 - 👋 Hi, I’m @weichi21
 - 👀 I’m interested in Data Analytics and Machine Learning!
-- 🌱 I’m currently learning Image Processing
+- 🌱 I’m currently learning Image Processing and PyTorch.
 - I have experience in predictive modeling, process optimization and industrial engineering.
 - 💞️ I’m looking to collaborate on Data Analytics or Predictive Modeling projects!